 On October 31, 2023, after a two-week trial, the jury in the Burnett Action found an unlawful conspiracy existed and awarded approximately \$1.8 billion against the three remaining defendants NAR, Keller Williams and HSA.
-The Company expects the award to be trebled and the court to order injunctive relief against the non-settling defendants.
 Due to the Settlement Agreement, the Company did not present a defense or participate in the trial.
-Following the trial, on February 1, 2024, Keller Williams entered into a settlement agreement with plaintiffs agreeing to make certain changes to its business practices and to pay a total settlement amount of \$70.0 million.
+Following the trial, on February 1, 2024, Keller Williams entered into a settlement with plaintiffs agreeing to make certain changes to its business practices and to pay a total settlement amount of \$70.0 million.
+On March 15, 2024, NAR and plaintiffs reached a settlement.
+As part of that settlement, NAR agreed to pay \$418 million and make certain changes to its business practices, that among other things prohibit offers of compensation to buyer brokers on the MLS and requiring buyer agreements for MLS participants working with a buyer.
+The Burnett Court granted preliminary approval of the NAR settlement on April 23, 2024.
+On April 25, 2024, HSA entered into a settlement with the plaintiffs in which they agreed to certain changes to its business practices and to pay \$250.0 million.